 How Do I Recycle My Mattress?

-There are rules and regulations when it comes to mattress recycling, and anyone looking to recycle theirs must follow them.
+There are rules and regulations when it comes to mattress recycling, and anyone looking to recycle.

-Usually, you can find a mattress recycling center nearest to you by searching online.
+Usually, you can find a mattress recycling center nearest to you by searching online to call registry.
 Prices for recycling run from $10 to $20 if you choose this route, or up to double if you pay for a collection service.